rlf-arlut/tmrg/doc/source/triplication.rst

    [..]

 You can check in the last table whether the constraints are applied as intended.
-If not, you can follow step by step process of applying constraints to understand at which point something went wrong.
+If not, you can follow the step by step process of applying constraints to understand at which point something went wrong.

 Limitations
 ############

-  * do not use concatenation on left hand side of any assignment
+  * do not use concatenation on the left hand side of any assignment
   * do not mix triplicated and non triplicated signals (on the left hand side of any assignment) in blocks
   * only named connections are supported for module instantiation